twittwer/ase16/README.md

 # ase16
 A application for the Advanced Software Engineering course at the DHBW.

-# Das Team
+# Our Team
 - Sarah
 - Marco
 - Leon
+- Tobi